EOSC-synergy/mypipline.sqaaas/docs/source/getting_started.rst

 Installing the Library
 ======================

-You can use pip to install `survey_analysis`.
+You can use pip to install `hifis_surveyval`.

 .. code-block:: sh

-    pip install survey_analysis
+    pip install hifis_surveyval